Return of the Phages - a Forgotten Remedy Makes a Comeback

 However, phage therapy does have challenges in the public sphere.
 The thought of injecting or breathing in a mixture of viruses to treat infections may leave some fearful or skeptical about a treatment they have never heard of.
 "Patients are often deterred by talk of sewage and viruses, and public awareness of the therapy remains low," wrote Tom Parfitt in The Lancet in 2005.
 The fact that many phages are discovered in sewage (despite being isolated and cultured away from sewage after discovery) may make others question their utility.

 Thirteen years later, things are not so different—phage therapy remains relatively unknown outside of the former Soviet Union.
-"We realized there is no channel for the general public," says Zheng.
+"We realized there is no channel for the general public," said Zheng.
 "We want to create a place for people to learn more about phage therapy."
 In the future, Zheng hopes that Phage Directory will also serve as a forum for public discussion with phage researchers and doctors.
 Channels such as Phage Directory or positive stories shared about phage therapy on social media could help showcase the potential of phage therapy as the "next big thing" for treating drug-resistant bacterial infections.

 News of these phage therapy developments in the U.S. has stirred up excitement within the phage research community.
 Many had thought that phage therapy would never be widely accepted as a clinical option for patients in the U.S., but now its future looks much brighter.

 - A patient’s legacy: Researchers work to make phage therapy less of a long shot.
 STAT News, 2017.

 - The strange history of phage therapy.
 Bacteriophage, 2012.